Model Upload

 Archive Upload

 Upload compressed archives containing HuggingFace model directories.
-Archives are extracted server-side, preserving the model's file structure for vLLM compatibility.
+Archives are extracted server-side, preserving the model's file structure for inference engine compatibility.

 Best for: Uploading complete HuggingFace model directories.
 Supports .tar, .tar.gz, and .tar.bz2 formats.